namberino/namberino.github.io/content/posts/tvc-modeling.md

 {{< image src="/img/tvc-modeling/x-data-plot-2.png" alt="X data plots 2" position="center" style="padding: 10px" >}}

 So the data on the Z axis remains unchanged from the last time we run the simulation, but the data on the X axis changed a lot.
 We can see that the X position data is gradually moving towards a different position, this indicates that the rocket is actually moving in the X axis.
-We can see the velocity data is also increasing to the negative range since we're moving to the left side.
-And we can also see the acceleration data onthe X axis.
+We can see the velocity data is also decreasing to the negative range since we're moving to the left side.
+And we can also see the acceleration data on the X axis.

 Let's see the flight trajectory: